AS&E Senior Admissions Counselor

 To apply to DDN, you need to:

-If you are selected as a finalist, you will be offered the opportunity to participate in a virtual interview in February and will hear about your admission to DDN and the College in March.
+If you are selected as a finalist, you will be offered the opportunity to participate in an on-campus interview in February and will hear about your admission to DDN and the College in March.

 If you are not selected, you will be notified in early January but will still be considered for admission to the College alone.
 You will receive a decision by April 1.

 The DDN program combines the resources of the College and the SON at Rochester.
 It allows incoming first-year students to combine their interests in nursing with a specific academic discipline offered at the College.
 In addition, the DDN program offers the following advantages to admitted students: